devpunks/snuggsi/README.md

 We need _"syntactic sugar"_ around new spec driven browser features.
 Consider them _"DOM Extensions"_ as you are always interacting with Living DOM nodes.
 This gives you the ability to gradually incorporate these extensions into your existing code!
+Best of all, works in your browser today! _for the most part_.
+And if the feature doesn't, it will in the immediate future without you having to "update" anything.
+The browsers are working dilligently abiding by the specs.
+Therefore not only can we use the features today, this `README` alone will better acclaimate you to *modern browser development using javascript*.

 ## Syntactic DOM "Sugar"